-- In this project, you will be creating visualizations of the MovieLens data set using matrix factorization. - All visualizations and code used to generate the visualizations are due at 9pm on Friday, March 10th via Moodle.
-The reports are due at 9pm on Monday, March 13th, again via Moodle. - You can work in groups of up to three.
+- In this project, you will be creating visualizations of the MovieLens data set using matrix factorization. - All visualizations and code used to generate the visualizations are due at 9pm on Wednesday, February 27th.
+Code should be submitted via Moodle.
+The report is due at 9pm on Thursday, February 28th, via Gradescope.
+There is no fixed formatting for this report. - Each team must post at least one interesting visualization and a brief discussion of it on Piazza by 9pm on Wednesday, February 27th. - You must work in a group of size either 2 or 3.
 We encourage you to use the Search for Teammates feature on Piazza to help you find teammates.
-You may keep the same group as in the previous miniprojects.
+You may keep the same group as in the previous miniproject.